UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 CC(C)[C@H]1CC[C@H]2[C@H](C1)CC[C@@H]3[C@@]2(CCCC3(C)C)C	6857485	STIVVCHBLMGYSL-ZYNAIFEFSA-N
 ...
 ```
-_executed on 2020.06.17, total count was 43._
+_tested on 2020.06.17, total count was 43._

-In the above script, the [ACDC] field is the defined atom chiral count in PubChem.
-A range of 1 through 100 was added for this [ACDC] filter.
-Since it is unlikely that any of the compounds would have near 100 chiral atoms, we can be fairly confident this should capture all cases in our search.
+> PubMed --> PubChem Compounds + PubChem Compounds (MeSH) + PubChem Compounds (Publisher)
+> Description: Search PubMed for "imidazolium AND bacteria", then find Entrez linked compounds in pubmed_pccompound, pubmed_pccompound_mesh, and pubmed_pccompound_publisher.

-As seen in the previous section, there are several Entrez linkouts from PubMed to PubChem Compound such as pubmed_pccompound, pubmed_pccompound_mesh, pubmed_pccompound_publisher.
+As seen in the previous PubChem searches, there are several Entrez linkouts from PubMed to PubChem Compound such as pubmed_pccompound, pubmed_pccompound_mesh, pubmed_pccompound_publisher.
 We can retrieve associated compounds from all three at the same time like this:

 ```console